Chrudim Military Airfield

-Chrudim Military Airfield, also known as Pardubice Airfield (ICAO: LKCR) was a Czechoslovak Air Force base located in the town of Chrudim, Pardubice Region of the Czech Republic.
+Chrudim Military Airfield (Vojenské letiště Chrudim), also known as Pardubice Airfield (ICAO: LKCR) was a Czechoslovak Air Force base located in the town of Chrudim, Pardubice Region of the Czech Republic.
 Today, it is civil airfield operated by the Chrudim Aeroclub.

 History

 On 15 December, 1937, following several negotiations with the city council, it was decided that an Air Force squadron would be based in Chrudim.
 After preliminary works were completed on 23 December, 1937, the municipality concluded a contract with the Construction Directorate in Hradec Králové for the squadron.
 A week later, the contract was approved by the district council, and the Chrudim municipality undertook the construction of the barracks, providing all land necessary for the construction.
 An already existing road was modified to lead to the barracks complex, and buildings were built accordingly to the needs of the military administration.
 Electrical, sewerage, and a water supply network was also installed, insuring protection against natural disasters.
 It would be maintained until the airport was used by the military.
 The total construction cost 11,100,00 CZK, which was borrowed from the Central Social Insurance Agency of the General Pension Institute.
 In 1938, lighter bomber squadrons No. 73 and 74 equipped with Aero Ab-101s and Avia B-71s of the Czechoslovak Air Force were relocated to Chrudim Military Airfield.
 They were managed under the 6th Aviation Regiment headquartered in Prague.